-During the Year, the Group's major direct greenhouse gas emissions were hydrofluorocarbons (HFC) and perfluorocarbons (PFC), which are resulted from the use of air conditioning equipment in the office.
-The central air conditioning was provided by the property management company, therefore, such emission data was not available for collection.
+During the Year, the Group's primary direct greenhouse gas emissions consisted of hydrofluorocarbons (HFC) and perfluorocarbons (PFC) from office air conditioning systems.
+As central air conditioning was managed by our property management company, these specific emission data are not available for our reporting.